ordercloud-api/headstart/README.md

 3.  **Commit** changes to your own branch
 4.  **Push** your work back up to your fork
 5. Submit a **Pull request** so that we can review your changes

+## Sitecore.Foundation.Extentions Project (Now included in main Solution)
+1. This includes build-in extention method functionality for client's wanting to integrate with a Tranditional Sitecore XM/XP instance implementation
+    - These extension methods can be access via the following files under the src\Middleware\src\SitecoreExtensions\code folder:
+        - \Extensions\FieldExtensions.cs => Extension methods for Sitecore Field Item object from the Sitecore XM/XP instance
+            - ## Please see the method comments which indicate what each extension method is resposible for
+        - \Extensions\ItemExtensions.cs => Extension methods for Sitecore Item objects from the Sitecore XM/XP instance
+            - ## Please see the method comments which indicate what each extension method is resposible for
+        - \Extensions\SitecoreLoggingExtensions.cs => Extension methods for Sitecore Field Item object from the Sitecore XM/XP instance
+            - ## This methods can be used with or without a Sitecore XM/XP instance
+            - ## Note the LogException() method content the following configrable params
+                - ## createCustomLogFile (bool param) => Which determines with the logging exceptions in a newly created a custom log file or in the default Sitecore XM/XP created log files.
+Note the param should always by passed in as true if client is not using a Sitecore XM/XP instance
+                - ## appLogFileKey (string param) => Which applies a application prefix key to the name of the custom file being created.
+                    - Note: if the appLogFileKey is empty the fallback file prefix key will be applied as 'CustomApiLogs'
+                    - Note: 1 log file gets create per day per application (i.e. if you have more than 1 site/application under the webroot).
+                    - Note: a Sitecore XM/XP instance can handle as many sites/application under the same webroot (each with there own Domain Url and branding and layout)
+            ## Note the LogApiResponseMessages() and LogExceptionNotification() methods content the following configrable params
+                - ## These methods can be used with or without a Sitecore XM/XP instance, i.e. will always create custom log files
+                - ## appLogFileKey (string param) => Which applies a application prefix key to the name of the custom file being created.
+                    - Note: if the appLogFileKey is empty the fallback file prefix key will be applied as 'CustomApiLogs'
+                    - Note: 1 log file gets create per day per application (i.e. if you have more than 1 site/application under the webroot).
+                    - Note: a Sitecore XM/XP instance can handle as many sites/application under the same webroot (each with there own Domain Url and branding and layout)
+            - ## Please see the method comments which indicate what each extension method is resposible for
+        - \Extensions\HTMLHelperExtensions.cs => Extension methods for handling MvcHtmlString repsonses on Sitecore Item object's data values from the Sitecore XM/XP instance
+            - ## Please see the method comments which indicate what each extension method is resposible for
+2. The following is now included a build-in extention method functionality for client's whether or not they using a Tranditional Sitecore XM/XP instance implementation for their applications
+    - These extension methods can be access via the following files under the src\Middleware\src\SitecoreExtensions\code folder:
+        - \Extensions\RenderingExtensions.cs => Extension methods for .NET MVC or .NET Core MVC rendering backend rendering engine
+            - ## Please see the method comments which indicate what each extension method is resposible for
+        - \Extensions\RenderingParameterExtensions.cs => Extension methods for .NET MVC or .NET Core MVC rendering backend rendering engine
+            - ## Please see the method comments which indicate what each extension method is resposible for
+        - \Extensions\DataTypeExtensions.cs => Static class Extension methods for various .NET data types (i.e string, DateTime, int, Guid, etc...)
+            - ## Please see the method comments which indicate what each extension method is resposible for
+        - \Extensions\Helpers.cs => Static class Extension Helper methods
+            - ## Please see the method comments which indicate what each extension method is resposible for
+            - ## Examples:
+                - ToJson(this object value) => <returns>The JSon string value from the JSon object</returns>
+                - ToJsonObject(this object value) => <returns>The JSon object value</returns>
+                - GetMethodName([CallerMemberName] string callerMethod = "") => <returns>The Calling Method's name string value or empty</returns>
+                - SetMethodName(string callerMethod) => <returns>The callerMethod string value using the callerMethod param</returns>
+                - FileDateStamp(DateTime dateTime) => <returns>The File DateStamp string value</returns> (format as MM/dd/yyyy)
+        - \Extensions\JsonNetResult.cs => Extension methods for JsonNetResult responses
+            - ## Please see the method comments which indicate what each extension method is resposible for
+        - \Extensions\SessionExtensions.cs => Static class Extension methods for the HttpSessionStateBase object
+            - ## Please see the method comments which indicate what each extension method is resposible for
+            - ## Examples:
+                - GetAndRemove(this HttpSessionStateBase session, string key) => <returns>The HttpSessionStateBase object after clearing it's session value</returns>
+        - \Extensions\StringExtensions.cs => Static class Extension methods on string objects
+            - ## Please see the method comments which indicate what each extension method is resposible for
+            - ## Examples:
+                - Humanize(this string input) => <returns>The Humanize value from as string object, after replacing not allowed characters, returned as a string value</returns>
+                - ToCssUrlValue(this string url) => <returns>The CssUrlValue from as string object, as a string value</returns>
+                - StripHtml(this string html) => <returns>The content from a Html string object retrieved from the HtmlDocument object, as a string value</returns>
+                - IHtmlString RenderValue(this string value) => <returns>The clean Html content, as a Html string value</returns>
+                - RemoveSpecifiedChars(this string value, string regexPattern, bool setLowerCase = false) => <returns>The string value after removing an array of regex characters from the string, as a string value</returns>